 My full/legal/credit name is Emily Frongillo.
-It’s a cool name I have no problems with — but FWIW, everyone calls me (and I prefer to be called) Frongi (pronounced like “FRAWN-jee”).
+It’s a cool name I like — but everyone calls me (and I prefer to be called) Frongi (pronounced like “FRAWN-jee”).

-My remote ADR voice work includes roles in both anime and live action titles, among them Miki in Karate Girl and bits on Legend of the Galactic Heroes: Die Neue These, Kageki Shojo!!, Tribe Nine, Flying Phantom Ship, Love Live Superstar!!, A Couple of Cuckoos, Mieruko-chan, and more.
+My remote ADR voice work includes roles in both anime and live action titles, among them Yumi Funaberi in Shin Ultraman, Miki in Karate Girl, and bits on Moriarty The Patriot, Legend of the Galactic Heroes: Die Neue These, Kageki Shojo!!, Gunbuster, Tribe Nine, Flying Phantom Ship, Love Live Superstar!!, A Couple of Cuckoos, Mieruko-chan, and more.
 You can also hear me in the opening cutscene and peppered around other dark corners of the viral indie horror game Poppy Playtime, and in a ton of K-8 eLearning material for clients like Curriculum Associates, Houghton Mifflin Harcourt, and more.

 “We first came across Frongi in 2016 when she was chosen to read for a K-2 Vocabulary project.
 With all we might have learned if we’d taken the course there would still be no words adequate to describe the great talent and wonderful personality of this incredible person.
 We know we can rely on her and on her word(s) and always will count on her accuracy and flexibility!”– Steve Olenick, President at AudioLink